The Journey to Parenthood for LGBTQ+ Families

 Adoption

 All this insemination and surrogacy talk might make you realise that fertility treatment isn’t quite right for you, but they’re not the only options.
-Adoption or even fostering are also great ways to add members to your LGBTQ+ family.
+Adoption or fostering is also a really rewarding route to becoming a parent—for both LGBTQIA+ couples and heterosexual couples.

-This ensures that if the time comes where you are ready to become a parent, you have the power to choose when and how you build your own family.
-The process of egg/sperm freezing also grants the ability to have your own biological child.
+Both HRT and sex-reassignment surgery can impact long-term fertility.
+Egg, embryo and sperm freezing are all great options and ensure that if the time comes when you are ready to become a parent, you have the power to choose when and how you build your own family.

-For more information about trans and non-binary fertility treatments click here.
+For more information about trans and non-binary fertility treatments visit the HFEA.

-If you’re still feeling overwhelmed or you’d like more information about the different fertility paths?- Download our guide for everything you need to know about family-forming for people assigned female at birth including treatment options, sperm donation and fertility basics.
+Download our Queer Guide to Getting Pregnant, for everything you need to know about family-forming for people assigned female-at-birth including treatment options, sperm donation and fertility basics.